RedTurtle/collective.powertoken.core/README.txt

 object:

 ``roles``
     Default to empty list.
-Commonly when you call ``consumeAction`` you are performing an action keeping your privileges.
+Commonly when you call ``consumeAction`` you are performing an action keeping user's privileges.
 Providing there a list of Zope roles will give you *those* roles instead.
 In this way, knowing a token, you can commonly perform unauthorized actions.
 ``oneTime``
     Default to True.
-When you call ``consumeAction``  you commonly execute the action and delete the token.
+When you call ``consumeAction``  you commonly execute the action and remove the action from the action list.
-    You can configure an action that never expire the token when executed, so you can call it many times as you want (using the same token every time).
+    Instead you can configure an action that never expire the token when executed, so you can call it many times as you want (using the same token every time).
 ``params``
     Default is an empty dict, automatically filled with every other keyword argument passed, commonly used by adapters.